mrajashree/Webhook-blog/README.md

 Click on `Create` once all fields are entered</br></br>
 ![Create](images/add_hook_3.png)

 The created webhook will now be listed on the webhooks page.
 The `Trigger URL` is what should be used for the actual execution of scale up and scale down.
-Next to it, there's also a field for options, that options such as include deleting and cloning a webhook</br></br>
+Next to it, there's also a field for options, that includes options such as deleting and cloning a webhook</br></br>
 ![Create](images/options.png)

 ### Using the webhook